-Dutch to host EU talks on new-model human rights sanctions
+Dutch to host EU talks on human rights sanctions

 When Dutch MPs turned up the heat on Dutch diplomats earlier this year, they also did so after the UK accused Russia of trying to kill a spy in England in March.

-Russia's cyber-plot against the Organisation for the Prohibition of Chemical Weapons, an international watchdog in The Hague, which was exposed on Thursday (4 October), will make its name hang still heavier in the air when EU diplomats go the Dutch conference next month.
+Russia's cyber-plot against the Organisation for the Prohibition of Chemical Weapons, an international watchdog in The Hague, which was exposed on Thursday (4 October), will make its name hang still heavier in the air when EU diplomats go the Dutch event next month.

 "It would be much more honourable for the Dutch government to publicly acknowledge" the Russian context, Bill Browder, Magnitsky's former employer, whose activism prompted the original US legislation, told EUobserver.